 Perhaps this insight offers us a clue as what things might protect us as pastors from slipping into abusive patterns and mentalities.
 So brother/sister pastor, may I humbly propose six thoughts that may safeguard us a little:

 1) It doesn’t all depend on you.
 Ultimately it depends on the grace of God and in practice the church is an ensemble piece.
 It takes a community to be a community.
 So don’t see yourself as the key – even if others might want to project the spotlight on you.
 Your role may well be that of change-agent, and your desk may well be where the buck stops, but be sure to present the major issues to your board or leadership team and include them in the process of distilling and actioning the necessary responses.

 3) God’s love for your church and his resources for its mission are not fragile!
 Jesus said, “I will build my church and the gates of hell will not be strong enough prevail against its power.”
 Does that sound fragile?
 Our side of the equation is to steward what he has given.

-5) If you are too caught up in your contribution for your emotional impact on your fellow actors to be on your radar, then you’re off your mark!
+5) If you are too caught up in your own contribution for your emotional impact on your fellow actors to be on your radar, then you’re off your mark!
 Do your colleagues look happy?!

 6) This may sound very un-theological, but acting is reacting!
 It’s all about what happens on the way, between players.
 In other words if your leadership does not display itself well, relationally, then it’s not Jesus-like leadership.
 How you respond to people is, potentially, one of the key things that Our Father is interested in from his vantage point as our author and perfecter.

 When others falter do you steady them?
 When others withdraw do you stay engaged?
 When others bite do you correct them, or do you allow a little violence, or do you even bite back?
 When others jump to assume the worst do you consider all possibilities?
 When others lean to mistrust do you offer honesty and vulnerability?
 When others are afraid do you reframe with calm and encouragement?